Nottingham-CTU/REDCap-UI-Tweaker/README.md

 recently (if any).
 This setting allows manipulating this list of options in one of two ways.

 * Remove **Save & Go To Next Record**
-* Only display the following options, in this order
+* Only display a defined set of options, in the specified order (see the custom submit options for the format)
-  * Save & Add New Instance
-  * Save & Go To Next Form
-  * Save & Stay

 Note that some of the options might not be displayed on a particular data entry form if they are not relevant.